Windows Multiple Invalid Users Failed To Authenticate Using NTLM

-The following analytic identifies one source endpoint failing to authenticate with multiple invalid users using the NTLM protocol.
+The following analytic identifies one source endpoint failing to authenticate with 30 unique invalid users using the NTLM protocol.
 This behavior could represent an adversary performing a Password Spraying attack against an Active Directory environment using NTLM to obtain initial access or elevate privileges.
+Active Directory environments can be very different depending on the organization.
+Users should test this detection and customize the arbitrary threshold when needed.
 As attackers progress in a breach, mistakes will be made.
 In certain scenarios, adversaries may execute a password spraying attack using an invalid list of users.
 Event 4776 is generated on the computer that is authoritative for the provided credentials.
 For domain accounts, the domain controller is authoritative.
 For local accounts, the local computer is authoritative.
 Error code 0xC0000064 stands for

 The username you typed does not exist (the attempted user is a legitimate domain user).

 This logic can be used for real time security monitoring as well as threat hunting exercises.
 This detection will only trigger on domain controllers, not on member servers or workstations.

 The analytics returned fields allow analysts to investigate the event further by providing fields like source workstation name and attempted user accounts.

 - Type: TTP